kuwaitandme/site/README.md

 Installing
 ----------
+## Do not follow these instructions.
+They're outdated.
+The site uses Node.js & Knex (Postgres).

 The sections below describe how to install a local version of the site on your machine.
 This is a very general guide which can be used (with a few changes) on any other project as well.

 #### 1. Fulfill Dependencies